 Businesses also often deal with disputes with both current and former employees.
 An experienced Houston business litigation attorney can assist companies with specific conflicts and their overall strategy for dealing with internal conflicts.

 Disputes with former employees can involve everything from compensation disputes to intellectual property and non-compete issues, often resulting in litigation.

 A lawyer can help employers navigate the complex issues that arise whenever a dispute with a former employee occurs.

 External business disputes, or disputes between businesses, can include disputes arising from relationships with vendors, customers, property owners, landlords, tenants, contractors, agents, governmental entities, or other companies.

-As with internal conflicts, quickly addressing any dispute with another company and resolving it crucial to a business’s success.
+As with internal conflicts, quickly addressing any dispute with another company and resolving it is crucial to a business’s success.
 Resolving external disputes are even more critical.
 A company’s relationships with other companies, its goodwill, and its public perception are all integral to the success of any business.

 Resolving Business Disputes

 Generally, it is easier and less costly to settle business disputes outside of court.

 Typically, smaller issues that involve less money or minor disagreements can be resolved without attorney involvement or court intervention.

 However, where disputes involve large sums or problems integral to the core of the business, legal proceedings may be necessary.
 Sometimes additional roadblocks ― like a party that will not communicate or where personality conflicts make discussions difficult ― an experienced business dispute attorney can help establish contact and jump-start negotiations.